melontini/bootloader-unlock-wall-of-shame/brands/oneplus/README.md

 # OnePlus

+> [!CAUTION]
-> ☢️ This info is just speculation!
+> 🛑 This page is rejected and requires a complete rewrite.

 - Verdict: **⚠️ Proceed with caution!**